Wilhelm Furtwängler: After World War II

-In the meantime, Furtwängler had made a very serious mistake: he had gone to Berlin, which was occupied by the Soviets.
-The latter received him as a Head of State because they wanted to recover the one that Arsenyi Gouliga, the representative of the Soviet Union at the Furtwängler trial, called the "greatest conductor in the world" to lead a great cultural policy in Berlin.
-Precisely, the Soviets offered the post of director of the Berlin State Opera, which was in the Soviet zone, to Furtwängler.
-General Robert A. McClure was forced to pass Furtwängler by the normal denazification procedure.
-He explained to Curt Riess, by telephone, that otherwise it gave the impression that the Americans had ceded to the Soviets on the Furtwängler file.
-The American authorities knew that the conductor would necessarily be cleared by the denazification court and the Soviet authorities declared that this trial made no sense and was "ridiculous".
-Thus, with the backdrop of the Cold War, Furtwängler, who absolutely wanted to recover the Berlin Philharmonic Orchestra which was in the British occupation zone, was obliged to go through the denazification court.
+In the meantime, Furtwängler made a serious misstep by traveling to Berlin, which was under Soviet occupation at the time.
+The Soviets welcomed him as a Head of State, as they sought to recruit the man described by Arsenyi Gouliga, the Soviet representative at Furtwängler's trial, as the "greatest conductor in the world" to lead a grand cultural initiative in Berlin.
+Specifically, they offered him the position of director of the Berlin State Opera, located in the Soviet zone.
+This development forced General Robert A. McClure to subject Furtwängler to the standard denazification process.
+McClure explained to Curt Riess, via telephone, that bypassing the procedure would create the impression that the Americans were conceding to the Soviets on Furtwängler's case.
+Although the American authorities were confident that the conductor would be cleared by the denazification court, the Soviet authorities dismissed the trial as "ridiculous" and meaningless.
+Against this backdrop of Cold War tensions, Furtwängler, who was determined to reclaim leadership of the Berlin Philharmonic in the British occupation zone, was compelled to undergo the denazification process.

-Furtwängler was thus required to submit to a process of denazification.
-The charges were very low.
-He was charged with having conducted two official Nazi concerts during the period 1933–1945.
-Furtwängler declared that for two concerts that had been "extorted" from him, he had avoided sixty.
-The first was for the Hitler Youth on 3 February 1938.
-It was presented to Furtwängler as a way to acquaint younger generations with classical music.
-According to Fred Prieberg: "when he looked at the audience he realized that this was more than just a concert for school kids in uniform; a whole collection of prominent political figures were sitting there as well [...] and it was the last time he raised his baton for this purpose".
+Furtwängler was thus required to undergo the denazification process.
+The charges against him were relatively minor.
+He was accused of conducting two official Nazi concerts during the period 1933–1945.
+Furtwängler countered by stating that these two concerts, which he claimed were "extorted" from him, had allowed him to avoid conducting sixty others.
+The first concert took place on 3 February 1938 for the Hitler Youth.
+It was presented to Furtwängler as an opportunity to introduce younger generations to classical music.
+However, as Fred Prieberg recounts: "When he looked at the audience, he realized that this was more than just a concert for schoolchildren in uniform; a whole collection of prominent political figures were sitting there as well... and it was the last time he raised his baton for this purpose."

 The second concert was the performance of Wagner's Die Meistersinger von Nürnberg with the Vienna Philharmonic on 5 September 1938, on the evening before the Nazi congress in Nüremberg.
 Furtwängler had agreed to conduct this concert to help preserve the Vienna Philharmonic, and at his insistence the concert was not part of the congress.

-He was charged for his honorary title of "Prussian State Counselor" (Preußischer Staatsrat) (he had resigned from this title in 1934, but the Nazis had refused his resignation) and with making an anti-semitic remark against the part-Jewish conductor Victor de Sabata (see below).
+He was charged for his honorary title of "Prussian State Counselor" (Preußischer Staatsrat) (he had resigned from this title in 1934, but the Nazis had refused his resignation) and with making an anti-Semitic remark against the part-Jewish conductor Victor de Sabata (see below).
 The chair of the commission, Alex Vogel, known for being a communist, started the trial with the following statement:

-"The investigations showed that Furtwängler had not been a member of any [Nazi] organization, that he tried to help people persecuted because of their race, and that he also avoided... formalities such as giving the Hitler salute."
+The investigations showed that Furtwängler had not been a member of any [Nazi] organization, that he tried to help people persecuted because of their race, and that he also avoided... formalities such as giving the Hitler salute.